JPAlary/SwiftInterceptor/README.md

 See the interceptors as a middleware between the source of your input object and its final destination.

 In this Swift implementation, two more things has been added:
-- Generic input and ouput: in the Okhttp implementation, the interceptor intercepts a **Request** and returns a **Response**.
+- Generic input.
 - Asynchronous process: the interceptor does not return the output synchronously but call a closure when it decides the process is done.

 With Interceptors, you have:
 - clean and robust solution to handle:
 	- network monitoring
-	- adding parameters for all your requests in a same place
+	- adding parameters for all your requests in a single place
 	- authentication (get/refresh a token).
 Signed your request before sending it.
 	- retry failed request
 	- and more.. ;)
 - clear distribution of roles:
 	- each interceptor has a clear purpose
-	- do only one thing on the input and output object
+	- do only one thing on the input  object
 - an easy way to improve test coverage with unit tests on each of your interceptors

 To finish, as it's generic, you can apply this mechanism in another context.
 Be creative ! :)